dckimGUY/dckimGUY/README.md

 This little project has become the centre of my world.
 From the earliest stages of the development of this project I have always found myself willing to experiment with possibilities and outcomes.
 This project is exceptional and unique because it has been almost exclusively comprised of computer code that interacts directly with the user.

 There are so many different types of computer programming, and most of the programming work that happens is never actually seen by the end user.
-The programs, which are the most vital, they are actually 'running-code' behind the scenes and the user never 'sees' it.
+The programs, which are the most vital, they are actually 'running-code' behind the scenes and the user never 'sees' any of it.

 This is the advantage of writing a program which seeks to unlock the world of HTML Drafting: The codework is almost always visual.
 So, the debugging process is also almost completely visual too. *(at the start)*